zchyde/brooklinebooksmith.com/_drafts/books-to-be-thankful-for.md

 These titles got the popular vote:

-Harry Potter series
+Harry Potter series by J.K.
+Rowling

+Kafka on the Shore by Haruki Murakami

-Book Thief
+Book Thief by Mark Zusak

-Fire in the Heart
+Fire in the Heart by Deepak Chopra

-Wuthering Heights
+Wuthering Heights by Emily Bronte

-Let Us Now Praise Famous Men
+Let Us Now Praise Famous Men by James Agee

-Franny & Zoey
+Franny & Zoey by F. Scott Fitzgerald

-Little Women
+Little Women by Louisa May Alcott

-A Thousand Splendid Suns
+A Thousand Splendid Suns by Khaled Hosseini

-Great Gatsby
+Great Gatsby by F. Scott Fitzgerald

-The Glass Castle
+The Glass Castle by Jeanette Walls

-Snow Falling On Cedars
+Snow Falling On Cedars by David Guterson

-The Outsiders
+The Outsiders by S. E. Hinton

-Anne of Green Gables
+Anne of Green Gables Lucy Maud Montgomery

 The Immortal Life of Henrietta Lacks

-Brief and Wondrous Life of Oscar Wao
+Brief and Wondrous Life of Oscar Wao by Junot Diaz

-Blood Meridian
+Blood Meridian by Cormac McCarthy

-To The Lighthouse
+To The Lighthouse by Virginia Woolf

-The Jessica Darling series
+The Jessica Darling series by Megan McCafferty

-Mrs. Dalloway
+Mrs. Dalloway by Virginia Woolf

-Up In The Old Hotel

-Howard's End
+Howard's End by E.M.
+Forster

-Jane Eyre
+Jane Eyre by Charlotte Bronte

-A Confederacy of Dunces
+A Confederacy of Dunces by John Kennedy Toole

-Don Quixote
+Don Quixote by Miguel de Cervantes

-James and the Giant Peach
+James and the Giant Peach by Roald Dahl

-The Little Prince
+The Little Prince by Antoine de Saint-Exup&eacute;ry

-The Voyage of the Basset
+The Voyage of the Basset by John Christensen

-The Phantom Toll booth
+The Phantom Tollbooth by Norton Juster

-Girls mans up
+Girls Mans Up by M-E Girard

+Number 9 Dream by David Mitchell

+The Joy of Cooking by Irma S. Rombauer

+Tris's Book by Tamora Pierce

 thankfully from now on we can focus on what we can all agree on – good books.